Phoenix1747/YAPG/README.md

 # YAPG
 Very simple password generator.
-Generates any (practical) password size.
+Generates any password size until it crashes.

-You can choose from:
+You can choose from ~80 different characters:
 * Uppercase letters
 * Lowercase letters
 * Numbers